core-wg/href/draft-ietf-core-href.md

 * elide the port if it is the default port for the scheme ({{<c-port-omitted}});
 <!-- * elide a single zero-length path segment ({{<c-path}}); -->
-* map path segments, query parameters and the fragment identifier to NFC form ({{<c-path-segment}}, {{<c-query}}, {{<c-fragment}}).
+* map path segments, query parameters, and the fragment identifier to NFC form ({{<c-path-segment}}, {{<c-query}}, {{<c-fragment}}).

 Once a CRI has been created, it can be used and transferred without further normalization.
 All operations that operate on a CRI SHOULD rely on the assumption that the CRI is appropriately pre-normalized.
-(This does not contradict the requirement that when CRIs are transferred, recipients must operate on as-good-as untrusted input and fail gracefully in the face of malicious inputs.)
+(This does not contradict the requirement that, when CRIs are transferred, recipients must operate on as-good-as untrusted input and fail gracefully in the face of malicious inputs.)